shakfu/coremusic/COVERAGE.md

 # CoreAudio Python Bindings Coverage

-This document tracks the coverage of CoreAudio APIs in the cycoreaudio Python bindings.
+This document tracks the coverage of CoreAudio APIs in the coremusic Python bindings.

 ## Coverage Summary